 - wearing a medial alert ID – There are now a huge variety of options beyond the traditional metal bracelet.
-Mediband make a silicone latex allergy band (which is obviously latex free!)
-You can see more of our favourites (with a discount code) in our post – Our pick of the latest Allergy Medical Alert IDs.
+Mediband make a silicone allergy band (which is obviously latex free!)
+You can see more of our favourites (with a discount code) in our post about the latest allergy medical alert IDs.

 - updating your medical and emergency information on your mobile phone to include your latex allergy and your emergency contacts: see How to share emergency allergy medical ID on your phone.